Cubulating Surface-by-free Groups: Generalization: separating curves

 \end{defn}

-The notions of topological building block $M_v$ (Definition \ref{def-topbb}), blow-up $\but$, topological model (Definition \ref{def-topmodeltree}) and tree-stairstep (Definition \ref{def-tstairstep}) go through exactly as in Section \ref{sec-topbb}.
-Definition \ref{def-balancedtree} guarantees that the weak hulls $CH(\ilkv) \subset \CC(Y_v)$ and $CH(\sec (v)) \subset \CC(Y_v')$ are coarsely quasi-isometric to each other and to the tree-link $T_v$.
-With these constructions, the proof of Theorem \ref{maintech} goes through and we have:
+The notions of topological building block $M_v$ (Definition \ref{def-topbb}), blow-up $\but$, and topological model (Definition \ref{def-topmodeltree}) now go through exactly as in Section \ref{sec-topbb}.
+Definition \ref{def-balancedtree} guarantees that the weak hulls $CH(\ilkv) \subset \CC(Y_v)$ and $CH(\sec (v)) \subset \CC(Y_v')$ are coarsely quasi-isometric to each other and to the tree-link $T_v$. { Finally, in the hypothesis of Theorem \ref{maintech2}, we shall impose the condition that that if $v, u$ are adjacent in $T$, then there exists a subsurface of $S$ with boundary $i(v) \cup i(u)$.
+These subsurfaces can now be used to construct treads, and hence a tree-stairstep as in Definition \ref{def-tstairstep}.
+As before, we denote the tree-stairstep corresponding to such a balanced tree by $\TT_T$.} With these constructions, the proof of Theorem \ref{maintech} goes through and we have: